By: Zinnia Healing Editorial Staff | Edited By: Rebecca Hill

 Treatment for rhinophyma can vary depending on the severity of the condition.
 In mild cases, topical treatments may be sufficient to improve the appearance of the nose.
 However, more severe cases may require surgery to remove excess tissue.

 If you’re struggling with alcohol addiction, many treatment options are available.
-Treatment can vary depending on the severity of your addiction but typically includes a combination of detox, counseling, and support groups.
+Treatment can vary depending on the severity of your addiction but typically includes a combination of detox, inpatient care, support groups and sober living aftercare.

 Inpatient treatment may be necessary if you cannot stop drinking on your own.
 Medication can also be used to help manage withdrawal symptoms and cravings.